tflo/Nude-Again/readme.md

 What for?
 I can create a “Nude” set?

 A “nude” equip set works of course fine for getting nude.
-But to de-nude (re-equip) you would have to call your equip sets, and often these are not only one but some sets in a row.
+But to de-nude (reequip) you would have to call your equip sets, and often these are not only one but some sets in a row.
 E.g., with a base equip set for the class + set for the spec + set for the weapons + set for the legendary you would have to activate 4 equip sets to get back to the state where you have been before nuding.

 Nudist solves this issue by one-click re-equipping exactly what you had at the point in time when you first clicked Nudist.
-It does not know or care about your equip sets or BtWLoadouts, i.e the addon memorizes your actual equips and restores them.
+It does not know or care about your equip sets or BtWLoadouts, i.e. the addon memorizes your actual equips and restores them.
 (Thus, it restores equally fine if your equipment wasn’t saved in a set at all.)

 ## Notes on changes since the “old” version by tekkub: